-Contesting a will on grounds of mental capacity
+Can I contest a will on the grounds of mental capacity?

-For a will to be valid the maker of the will (known by lawyers as the testator – or testatrix if it is a woman) must have testamentary capacity.
+For a will to be valid the maker of the will (known by lawyers as the testator – or testatrix if it is a woman) must have the required mental capacity to make a will.
 People often refer to this as “being of sound mind”.
-Mental disability can give rise to mental incapacity, but if someone is mentally ill it does not necessarily follow that they will automatically lack testamentary capacity and be unable to execute a valid will.
+Mental disability can give rise to mental incapacity, but if someone is mentally ill it does not necessarily follow that they will automatically lack mental capacity and be unable to execute a valid will.

-If it can be proved that the testator lacked mental capacity when the will was made then it is likely that a court will declare it to be invalid, in which case any earlier will would be operative, or, if there is no earlier will, the intestacy rules.
+If it can be proved that the testator lacked mental capacity when the will was made then it is likely that a court will declare it to be invalid, in which case any earlier will becomes operative, or, if there is no earlier will, the intestacy rules apply.

-If you think you have grounds for contesting a will because of mental capacity, contact one of our specialist solicitors now for a free case assessment by clicking the button below.
+If you think you have a case to contest a will on the grounds of mental capacity, contact one of our specialist solicitors now for a free case assessment by calling 0808 139 1596 or clicking the button below.